Arba Sicula is a non-profit international organization that promotes the language and culture of Sicily. It does so in the following ways:

 a 20-page biannual newsletter that highlights the activities of the organization.
 It is written primarily in English with one or two pages devoted to Sicilian.
 To see the current issue’s table of contents and to read samples of its articles, click on the cover page.
 We have created a DVD that contains all 62 issues from 1989 to 2019) of the newsletter.
 The DVD, $30.00 each, is available through Arba Sicula PO Box 149, Mineola, NY 11501.
 If you buy the Arba Sicula CD and the Sicilia Parra DVD together we will send you a complimentary 40th Anniversary Lapel pin for free (a $10 value).
 Send $64.00 for both CD & DVD.
 The issues publish after 2019 are also available by writing to Gaetano Cipolla at the same address.

-By Promoting Books of Sicily and Sicilians
+By Promoting Books about Sicily and Sicilians

 Books are our best bet to overcome the silly stereotypes of Sicilians produced by the mass media.
 We need to educate people about the true nature of the Sicilian people and of their contributions to western civilization.
-To see a list of the current books click here.

 Legas is pleased to announce